storageos/storageos.github.io/_docs/manage/namespaces.md

 # Namespaces

-Namespaces are used to isolate environments and make operations quicker, i.e. cleaning up testing environment volumes & rules with a single `storageos namespace rm` command.
+Namespaces are used to isolate environments and make operations quicker, eg. cleaning up all volumes and rules within a testing environment with a single `storageos namespace rm` command.
 Users can have any number of namespaces.

+*Note*: Docker does not support namespaces on volumes, so use the `default` namespace for Docker containers.

 ## Create a namespace

 To start creating rules and volumes, at least one namespace is required.
 To create a namespace, run:

-    storageos namespace create --display-name "My Namespace" my-namespace
+    storageos namespace create my-namespace

-flag `--display-name` is optional, it will default to actual namespace name.
+Add the `--display-name` flag to set a display-friendly name.

 ## List all namespaces